Quarterly MarTech buyer trends: Where is the market moving?

 The topic showing the greatest decline in popularity is:

-• Content personalisation strategies with a 20% MoM decrease
+• Account-based marketing with a 10% MoM decrease

 What do these insights mean for your content strategy?